wala/WALADelta/README.md

 WALA Delta is a [delta debugger](http://www.st.cs.uni-saarland.de/dd/) for [WALA](http://wala.sf.net)-based JavaScript analyses.
 It is based on the [JS Delta](http://github.com/wala/jsdelta) package, and provides additional support specifically for debugging analyses using the WALA libraries.

+*NOTE*: As of version 0.2.0, WALA Delta no longer includes generic delta debugging functionality, which has been factored out into the new JS Delta package.
+If you are using WALA Delta in a scenario independent of core WALA, you may consider using JS Delta instead.

 Installation
 ------------